 5. The integration of infrastructural development within the trade zones should form part and parcel of the efforts

-6. Stop bemoaning the plight of Africa and become globally competitive
+6. Stop lamenting the plight of Africa and become globally competitive

-Until it happens, we won’t stop hearing that what stops Africa from being competitive is the lack of value add that our products and even services offer.
-Any country that has thrived through trade, has thrived because of value addition.
-Nation-states can start by investing in infrastructure, whilst scaling up to industrialization efforts as the first point of call.
-Although Africa indexes slightly higher in intraregional trade of manufactured goods vs raw commodities, the value is still low.
+Until it happens, we won’t stop hearing that what prevents Africa from being competitive is the lack of value add that our products and even services offer.
+Any country that has thrived through trade has thrived because of value addition.
+Nation-states can start by investing in infrastructure while scaling up to industrialization efforts as the first point of call.
+Although Africa indexes slightly higher in intraregional trade of manufactured goods vs. raw commodities, the value is still low.
 And even where commodity trading is still needed, markets can be better structured through, for example, the intervention of a commodity exchange.
 Commodity exchanges, such as that recently established in Ghana, seek to provide efficient and risk-free trading solutions, establish fair and transparent price discovery mechanisms, develop product standards and contracts to protect producers and traders, amongst other things.
 Lack of structure disturbs markets; exchange rates and nothing else dictate trading behavior.
-This is limiting and myopic behavior which curtails growth in business value for countries and for the continent.
+This is limiting and myopic behavior, which curtails growth in business value for countries and the continent.
 Click To Tweet Africa should be the originators of many more recognizable quality brands which are the result of adding value to commodities which have African countries as their home.
-As the African Continental Free Trade Agreement comes into effect, a good starting point will be to look at the harmonization of the regulatory frameworks which will be a pre-requisite for smooth implementation of intra-Africa trade and then ultimately, once scale increases, to international trade.
+As the African Continental Free Trade Agreement comes into effect, a good starting point will be to look at the harmonization of the regulatory frameworks, which will be a pre-requisite for smooth implementation of intra-Africa trade and then ultimately, once scale increases, to international trade.